 Possible causes, without diabetes

-- Medications.
+Medications.
 Taking someone else's oral diabetes medication accidentally is a possible cause of hypoglycemia.
-Other medications may cause hypoglycemia, especially in children or in people with kidney failure.
-One example is quinine (Qualaquin), which is used to treat malaria.
+Other medications can cause hypoglycemia, especially in children or in people with kidney failure.
+One example is quinine (Qualaquin), used to treat malaria.

-- Excessive alcohol consumption.
+Excessive alcohol drinking.
 Drinking heavily without eating can block your liver from releasing stored glucose into your bloodstream, causing hypoglycemia.

-- Some critical illnesses.
-Severe illnesses of the liver, such as severe hepatitis, can cause hypoglycemia.
-Disorders of the kidney, which can keep your body from properly excreting medications, can affect glucose levels due to a buildup of those medications.
+Some critical illnesses.
+Severe liver illnesses such as severe hepatitis or cirrhosis can cause hypoglycemia.
+Kidney disorders, which can keep your body from properly excreting medications, can affect glucose levels due to a buildup of those medications.

-- Insulin overproduction.
-A rare tumor of the pancreas (insulinoma) may cause overproduction of insulin, resulting in hypoglycemia.
-Other tumors may result in excessive production of insulin-like substances.
-Enlargement of beta cells of the pancreas that produce insulin (nesidioblastosis) may result in excessive insulin release, causing hypoglycemia.
+Insulin overproduction.
+A rare tumor of the pancreas (insulinoma) can cause you to produce too much insulin, resulting in hypoglycemia.
+Other tumors also can result in too much production of insulin-like substances.
+Enlargement of cells of the pancreas that produce insulin can result in excessive insulin release, causing hypoglycemia.

-- Hormone deficiencies.
-Certain disorders of the adrenal glands and the pituitary gland can result in a deficiency of key hormones that regulate glucose production.
-Children may experience hypoglycemia if they have a deficiency of growth hormone.
+Hormone deficiencies.
+Certain adrenal gland and pituitary tumor disorders can result in a deficiency of key hormones that regulate glucose production.
+Children can have hypoglycemia if they have too little growth hormone.

 Hypoglycemia after meals

-Hypoglycemia usually occurs when you haven't eaten (when you're in a fasting state), but that's not always the case.
-Sometimes hypoglycemia occurs after meals because the body produces more insulin than is needed.
+Hypoglycemia usually occurs when you haven't eaten, but not always.
+Sometimes hypoglycemia symptoms occur after certain meals high in sugar because your body produces more insulin than you need.

-This type of hypoglycemia, called reactive or postprandial hypoglycemia, may occur in people who have had stomach surgery.
-It may also occur in people who haven't had this surgery.
+This type of hypoglycemia, called reactive hypoglycemia or postprandial hypoglycemia, can occur in people who have had stomach bypass surgery.
+It can also occur in people who haven't had this surgery.

-- Loss of consciousness
+Loss of consciousness

-Hypoglcemia can also contribute to:
+Hypoglycemia can also contribute to the following:

-- Motor vehicle accidents
+Motor vehicle accidents

-If you have diabetes, carefully follow the diabetes management plan you and your doctor have developed.
+Follow the diabetes management plan you and your doctor have developed.
 If you're taking new medications, changing your eating or medication schedules, or adding new exercise, talk to your doctor about how these changes might affect your diabetes management and your risk of low blood sugar.

 If blood sugar levels are dropping too low, some models of CGM will alert you with an alarm.
 Some insulin pumps are now integrated with CGMs and can shut off insulin delivery when blood sugar levels are dropping too quickly to help prevent hypoglycemia.

-Be sure to always have a fast-acting carbohydrate with you, such as juice or glucose tablets so that you can treat a falling blood sugar before it dips dangerously low.
+Be sure to always have a fast-acting carbohydrate with you, such as juice or glucose tablets so that you can treat a falling blood sugar level before it dips dangerously low.

-If you don't have diabetes but have recurring episodes of hypoglycemia, eating frequent small meals throughout the day is a stopgap measure to help prevent your blood sugar levels from getting too low.
-However, this approach isn't an advisable long-term strategy.
-Work with your doctor to identity and treat the underlying cause of hypoglycemia.
+For recurring episodes of hypoglycemia, eating frequent small meals throughout the day is a stopgap measure to help prevent your blood sugar levels from getting too low.
+However, this approach isn't advised as a long-term strategy.
+Work with your doctor to identify and treat the cause of hypoglycemia.

-If you use insulin or another diabetes medication known to lower blood sugar, and you have signs and symptoms of hypoglycemia, test your blood sugar levels with a blood glucose meter.
+If you use insulin or another diabetes medication to lower your blood sugar, and you have signs and symptoms of hypoglycemia, test your blood sugar levels with a blood glucose meter.
 If the result shows low blood sugar (under 70 mg/dL), treat accordingly.

 What were your signs and symptoms?
-You may not exhibit signs and symptoms of hypoglycemia during your initial visit with your doctor.
-In this case, your doctor may have you fast overnight (or for a longer period).
+If you don't have signs and symptoms of hypoglycemia during your initial visit with your doctor, he or she might have you fast overnight or longer.
 This will allow low blood sugar symptoms to occur so that he or she can make a diagnosis.

-- What is your blood sugar level when you're having symptoms?
+What is your blood sugar level when you're having symptoms?
 Your doctor will draw a sample of your blood to be analyzed in the laboratory.

-- Do your symptoms disappear when blood sugar levels increase?
+Do your symptoms disappear when blood sugar levels increase?

 In addition, your doctor will likely conduct a physical examination and review your medical history.

-Treatment of the underlying condition
+Treatment of an underlying condition

 Preventing recurrent hypoglycemia requires your doctor to identify the underlying condition and treat it.
 Depending on the underlying cause, treatment may involve:

-- Tumor treatment.
+Tumor treatment.
 A tumor in your pancreas is treated by surgical removal of the tumor.
 In some cases, partial removal of the pancreas is necessary.